Bud82jp/Bud82jp/README.md

-# Hi, I'm Bud82jp (Call me Jack!)
+# Hi, I'm Bud82jp (Call me Jack!) 👋

-Currently studying T-Level software development Learning python and (insert some topics) with a strong interest in (insert topics)
+Currently studying T-Level software development 💻 Learning python and (insert some topics) with a strong interest in aviation (Planes)

 About Me